confuzzledduck/syndicate-out/readme.txt

 Syndicate Out syndicates all posts made in a specified category (or optionally all posts) to any other WordPress blog(s) in real time.
 This enables blog owners to create automatic aggregating, or topic specific blogs from any number of different blog sources without relying on RSS feeds or any kind of timed events.
+Put simply: it re-posts the content of one blog to one or more other blogs.

 The plugin uses WordPress' built in XML-RPC functionality to push posts to the target blog.
 XML-RPC will need to be enabled on the receiving blog in order for this plugin to work.
 For versions of WordPress 3.5 and later the XML-RPC is enabled by default.
 For versions prior to 3.5 it will need enabling in the admin panel.

-As of version 0.8 of the plugin the sending blog needs to be WordPress 3.1 or higher due to the use of the WordPress enhanced IXR client and the receiving blog needs to be WordPress 3.4 or higher so that the XML-RPC WordPress API posts functionality is available.
+For versions 0.8 and higher of the plugin the sending blog needs to be WordPress 3.1 or higher due to the use of the WordPress enhanced IXR client, and the receiving blog needs to be WordPress 3.4 or higher so that the XML-RPC WordPress API posts functionality is available.

 More information is available, feature requests and bug reports are gladly accepted over on the